The Front Room: Plot

 Heavily pregnant anthropology professor Belinda is frustrated with treatment by her department, sleepwalking at night from anxiety, and still grieving from the loss of her stillborn first son, Wallace.
 One evening, Belinda's husband Norman receives a phone call from a mysterious number, which turns out to be his estranged ailing stepmother Solange, who had called to inform him about his dying father.

 Norman refuses to visit his family, never revealing Solange’s religious abuse to Belinda.
 After quitting her job, Belinda comes home to news from Norman that his father has died.
 The couple goes to the funeral, and Belinda is introduced to Solange at the church wherein she proposes to the couple a deal: they accommodate her last days in their home, and they get her hefty inheritance.
 Being financially unstable, Norman reluctantly agrees.

 While moving in, Solange takes the front room, which was initially converted into a nursery for their new daughter.
 Soon after moving in, Belinda begins to experience racial and religious microaggressions from Solange, who also carries a Daughters of the Confederacy certificate.
 Norman informs Belinda that Solange believes the Holy Spirit possesses her, inducing her into trance-like states.
-Solange disapproves of the couple’s new baby name “Fern” and after speaking in tongues, suggests she be renamed Laurie after Norman's father Lawrence, Solange's deceased husband.
+Solange disapproves of the couple’s new baby name “Fern” and after speaking in tongues, suggests she be renamed Laurie after Norman's father Lawrence.

 While praying one night, Solange seemingly spiritually induces Belinda into labor, giving birth via caesarean section.
 After Belinda gives birth, she returns home to her house being refurnished with Solange’s own furniture, including Norman’s father’s ashes, and her ultra-religious prayer circle gathered in their living room, who begin to intensely pray over Belinda and Laurie.
 Solange admits that Norman had agreed to the refurnishing and the gatherings without telling Belinda, much to her frustration.
 While in her bedroom, Belinda is shocked to see her surgical scar completely healed.
 It is implied Solange's prayer circle healed Belinda's incision.